New Jersey Route 21: Original surface road

-Route 21 was first defined in the 1927 New Jersey state highway renumbering to run from Route 25 (now U.S. Route 1/9) and Route 29 (now U.S. Route 22) in Newark north to Belleville.
+Route 21 was first defined in the 1927 New Jersey state highway renumbering to run from Route 25 (now US 1/9) and Route 29 (now US 22) in Newark north to Belleville.
 The surface portion of Route 21 in Newark, which follows the Northeast Corridor rail line, was commissioned in 1934 between Routes 25 and 29 and Market Street and the portion through downtown Newark was commissioned in 1936 between Market Street and Clay Street.
 Route 19 was designated in 1939 from Paterson to Belleville.
 In 1948, the Route 21 designation was extended north to Paterson, replacing Route 19 (which has since been reassigned elsewhere).

 By Joint Resolution No. 4, approved March 22, 1934, the New Jersey Legislature designated Route 21 as the McCarter Highway, in memory of Newark financier and philanthropist Uzal Haggerty McCarter.

 Freeway

 Plans for a freeway along the Route 21 corridor between Newark and Paterson date back to the early 1930s and became official in 1951.
 In 1958, the highway was extended northward as a freeway along the west bank of the Passaic River to an interchange with Park Avenue in Nutley.
 Route 21 was extended to the Passaic Park interchange in 1962, Main Avenue in 1968, and Monroe Street in 1973.
-1970s legislation stopped the further extension northward until environmental impact could be assessed, leaving a two-mile city street portion in place to connect to routes 20, 46, and Interstate 80 in Paterson for over 25 years.
+1970s legislation stopped the further extension northward until environmental impact could be assessed, leaving a two-mile city street portion in place to connect to Routes 20, 46, and I-80 in Paterson for over 25 years.

 With the completion of the freeway to Monroe Street, a portion of the former route was briefly known as Route 21A.

-According to the original freeway plans, the portion north of Monroe Street was to cross over the Passaic River and terminated in Elmwood Park at the interchange of Interstate 80 and County Route 507.
+According to the original freeway plans, the portion north of Monroe Street was to cross over the Passaic River and terminated in Elmwood Park at the interchange of I-80 and CR 507.
 This routing would have allowed the highway continue with six full lanes.
 However, the proposal was opposed by residents who lived on the east side of the Passaic River, and for a quarter-century, traffic headed for Paterson had to use local streets in Passaic.

-In the 1980s, plans were resurrected for completing the Route 21 freeway along the west bank of the Passaic River to U.S. Route 46 in Clifton, avoiding the earlier objections.
+In the 1980s, plans were resurrected for completing the Route 21 freeway along the west bank of the Passaic River to US 46 in Clifton, avoiding the earlier objections.
 Official plans were made in 1996, and in late 1997, construction began on this portion of the freeway.
 It opened on December 20, 2000 at a cost of $136 million.
 However, this new route was limited mostly to four lanes (three lanes at the very northern end), utilizing the right of way of the Dundee Canal.
-A wider highway would have encroached on private property or the Passaic River, entailing much gretaer costs.
+A wider highway would have encroached on private property or the Passaic River, entailing much greater costs.